imarc/boilerplate-archived/README.md

 License
 =======

-Boilerplate is released under the MIT license.
-See LICENSE for the full license.
+Boilerplate is released under the Apache License v2.0.
+See LICENSE.